openqasm/openqasm/CONTRIBUTING.md

 ### Branches

-* `master`:
+* `main`:
-TODO: Switch master to main, see [issue](https://github.com/Qiskit/openqasm/issues/327) The master branch is used for the development of the next OpenQASM release.
+The main branch is used for the development of the next OpenQASM release.
 It is updated frequently and should not be considered stable.
 On the development branch, the language specification can and will change (possible breaking) as new language features are introduced and refined.